silastittes/lasthenia_docker/README.md

 You should be prompted to type a username and password.
 Use rstudio as your username and use the password you chose above.
 Once inside RStudio server, switch from the Console tab to the Terminal in the lower left panel.

-To reproduce all major analyses reported in the paper, run the following in the Terminal (preferably in RStudio server to facilitate opening PDF of figures in browser):
+To reproduce all major analyses reported in the paper, run the following in the Terminal (preferably in RStudio server to facilitate opening PDFs of figures in the browser):

     cd lasthenia_curves/
     sudo su

     #change timestamps to trigger make to start at first rule
     touch */*
     make

 Some warnings and errors may occur (mostly about x11, others about perl scripts), but all analyses will be produced.

+It will take several hours for the pipeline to finish.

 For those familiar with the paper, there is a set of simulations intended to explore our assumption of equal spacing among treatments.
 This takes several days to run, so was intentionally excluded in the Makefile.
 If these results are of interest, the best way to do so is opening the `simulate_axis.R` script in Rstudio and running the commands within.

-It will take several hours for the pipeline to finish.

-If you would like to interact with the files on your host computer, you can get them out of the container using the following:
+If you would like to interact with the generated files on your host computer, you can get them out of the container using the following:

     #determine container id (last column)
     docker ps

     #copy lasthenia curves to working directory on host machine
     docker cp <containerId>:/home/rstudio/lasthenia_curves .